Losing Weight Does Not Mean Giving up Protein

-The warning signs are easy to spot during an annual checkup: high blood pressure, too much bad cholesterol, a big waistline, and a tendency toward diabetes.
+The warning signs of metabolic distress are easy to spot during an annual checkup: high blood pressure, too much bad cholesterol, a big waistline, and a tendency toward diabetes.

 A typical strategy to combat metabolic syndrome includes not only exercise but also diets with lean proteins such as chicken and fish.

 Doctors can typically spot the following warning signs of metabolic syndrome during an annual checkup:

 - Waist circumference greater than 40 inches in men and 35 inches in women.

 - Elevated levels of a common fat, serum triglyceride.

 - Low levels of the “good” cholesterol, often abbreviated as HDL.

 - A systolic blood pressure of 130 and a diastolic of 85, or higher.

 - Glucose levels of at least 110 mg/dL.

 Protein Is Essential in Any Diet